 That “excuse” is unsound for three reasons:

 - First, the Law of Moses is either abolished or it’s not.
 Period.
-How in the world could it be abolished for the nations/gentiles, who never had it in the first place, but current and valid for ‘the Jews’?
-This illogical line of reasoning has led to a similar type of misinterpretation in ‘Galatians’; please read ‘Galatians Part 1: Freedom or Bondage‘.
+How in the world could it be abolished for the nations/gentiles, who never observed it in the first place, but current and valid for ‘the Jews’?
+This illogical line of reasoning has led to a similar type of misinterpretation in ‘Galatians’; please click this link and read ‘Galatians Part 1: Freedom or Bondage‘.

-- Secondly, if Paul preached that the Law of Moses was abolished, revoked, canceled and done away with throughout the known world but kept it himself then, as a hypocrite, he was teaching unsound doctrine.
+- Secondly, if Paul preached that the Law of Moses was abolished, revoked, canceled and done away with throughout the known world but kept it himself as Acts 21 proves he did, then as a hypocrite, he was teaching unsound doctrine; i.e. ‘it’s abolished for you but not for me’.?.?.?

 - Lastly, there isn’t a single Scripture to back up the idea that the Law of Moses is current and valid today for “believers of Jewish origins” but abolished for the “believers who used to be of the nations/gentiles”.

-This ‘excuse‘ is man-made dogma and should be summarily dismissed as blasphemy; it makes God a respecter of persons.
+This ‘excuse‘ is man-made dogma and should be summarily dismissed as heresy, as well as blasphemy; it makes God a respecter of persons.

-There are, however, numerous quotes ‘out of Paul’s own mouth’ that state there is no difference between Jew and Greek, there is no distinction between Jews and Gentiles in the body of Christ.
-In Christ, whatever ‘doctrine’ is right for one, is right for the all.
+There are, however, numerous quotes ‘out of Paul’s own mouth’ that state there is no difference between Jew and Greek, there is no distinction between believers of Jewish origins and believers who used to be of the nations/gentiles.
+In ‘the-body-Christ’, whatever ‘doctrine’ is right for one, is right for all.

 What does the text say?